Harmful Effects of FGM

 Female genital mutilation is associated with a series of health risks and consequences.
 Almostall those who have undergone female genital mutilation experience pain and bleeding as a

 consequence of the procedure.
 The intervention itself is traumatic as girls are usually physically held down during the procedure.
 Those who are infibulated often have their legs bound together for several days or weeks thereafter.
 Other physical and psychological health problems occur with varying frequency.
 Generally, the risks and complications associated with Types I, II and III are similar, but they tend to be significantly more severe and prevalent the more extensive the procedure.
 Immediate consequences, such as infections, are usually only documented when women seek hospital treatment.
 Therefore, the true extent of immediate complications is unknown.
 CAGeM is currently conducting research on the immediate consequences.
 Long-term consequences can include chronic pain, infections, decreased sexual enjoyment, and psychological consequences, such as post-traumatic stress disorder.

 Dangers for Childbirth

-A study in which more than 28,000 women participated, confirms that women who had undergone genital mutilation had significantly increased risks for adverse events during childbirth.
+in which more than 28,000 women participated, confirms that women who had undergone genital mutilation had significantly increased risks for adverse events during childbirth.
 Higher incidences of caesarean section and post-partum haemorrhage were found in the women with Type I, II and III

 genital mutilation compared to those who had